 An early start as you prepare to leave The Nedersetting and make your way through the dramatic Botterkloof Pass, towards the Biedouw Valley (depending on the flower quality).
 The Biedouw Valley, nestled beneath the Biedouw Mountains is home to some of the most beautiful fields of spring flowers that show off their natural beauty just after the rainy season.

-Today you are free to immerse yourself into this unique environment by getting involved in a number of activities in the Bushmans Kloof Wilderness Reserve.
+During your time at Bushmankloof Wilderness Reserve you are free to immerse yourself into this unique environment by getting involved in a number of activities on offer.

 After your early morning activity and last breakfast at the Bushmans Kloof Wildreness Reserve, you will continue over the scenic Pakhuis Pass towards Clanwilliam, a town that joins onto the South African Rooibos Route- the only area in the world where Rooibos is found.